dpwiese/flying-notes-vitepress/docs/src/aircraft/learjet-45/systems.md

 * Circuit breakers -- Red ring = emergency battery bus (powered by emergency battery)
 * First thing when getting in plane = turn both batteries on at same time
   * DU2 will power up, always powered off main batteries
+  * Wait minimum 5-8 seconds after turning on main batteries to turn on EMER BATT
-  * Wait minimum 5-8 seconds (basically wait until DU2 powers up and everything stops flashing)
+    * When DU2 powers up and everything stops flashing then can turn on EMER BATT
   * Don't want to interrupt the ... self test because if you do we will deploy PAX oxygen masks
 * `EXTERNAL POWER` white CAS indicates that _something_ is plugged in
   * But not necessarily that it is correct